hwsel/LiveROI/README.md

 ## 3D CNN model

 The core part of this project is action recognition based on 3D CNN model.
-This neural network model is based on Caffe
+This neural network model is based on Caffe.

+- Install the dependencies with

+'''
+for req in $(cat requirements.txt); do pip install $req; done
+'''

+Compile

+'''
+cp Makefile.config.example Makefile.config
+# Adjust Makefile.config (for example, if using Anaconda Python, or if cuDNN is desired)
+make all
+make test
+make runtest
+'''

 ## Word Embedding